intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker/README.md

 ## Options
 * `--dataPath` This option is __required__.
 The directory containing the corpus and relations.
 * `--embeddingFile` This option is __required__.
 The file path to GloVe embeddings.
-* `--text1Length` The length of each question.
+* `--questionLength` The sequence length of each question.
 Default is 10.
-* `--text2Length` The length of each answer.
+* `--answerLength` The sequence length of each answer.
 Default is 40.
 * `--tokenLength` The size of each word vector.
 GloVe supports tokenLength 50, 100, 200 and 300.
 Default is 300 for `glove.840B.300d.txt`.
+* `--partitionNum` The number of partitions to cut the datasets into.
+Default is 4.
 * `-b` `--batchSize` The number of samples per gradient update.
 Default is 200.
-* `--nbEpoch` The number of iterations to train the model.
+* `-e` `--nbEpoch` The number of iterations to train the model.
 Default is 30.
 * `-l` `--learningRate` The learning rate for the KNRM model.
 Default is 0.001.
-* `--partitionNum` The number of partitions to cut the dataset into.
-Datault is 4.
-* `--model` Specify this option only if you want to load an existing KNRM model and in this case its path should be provided.
+* `-m` `--model` Specify this option only if you want to load an existing KNRM model and in this case its path should be provided.

 ## Results
-You can find the validation information from the log during the training process:
+You can find the validation information from the console log during the training process:
 ```
 INFO  TextMatcher$:86 - ndcg@3: 0.6417297245909217
 INFO  TextMatcher$:86 - ndcg@5: 0.688879313318335